top of page

 Should You Avoid Using FamilySearch.org Entirely?

-If you refuse to use the FamilySearch Family Tree, you can still benefit from the resources.
+You can still benefit from the resources if you refuse to use the FamilySearch Family Tree.
 You can:

 And so much more.
-There are many more tips and tricks for using FamilySearch on this blog.
+This blog has many more tips and tricks for using FamilySearch.

 FAN chart on FamilySearch with overlay says "3 Reasons Not to Use FamilySearch"